-1.6.1 The parties agree that the terms and conditions of this agreement may be varied at any time by written agreement between the Secretary for Education, under delegation from the State ServicesPublic Service
+1.6.1 The parties agree that the terms and conditions of this agreement may be varied at any time by written agreement between the Secretary for Education, under delegation from the Public Service Commissioner, and the Association and the Institute.

-Commissioner-made pursuant to section 23 of the State Sector Act 1988clause 6 of schedule 3 of the Public Service Act 2020, and the Association and the Institute.
 Any variation shall take effect from the date of settlement unless otherwise specified.